ehsanyousefzadehasl/PCwGPGPUs/README.md

 }
 ```

-Note that if the data processed on shared is not copied to global memory when the thread block finishes the data will be gone because the lifetime of shared data of a thread block is till the end of that thread block's lifetime.
+Note that if the data processed on shared is not copied to global memory when the thread block finishes the data will be gone because **the lifetime of shared data of a thread block is till the end of that thread block's lifetime**.

 Scalar variables like what define are stored in register file of GPU, and read/ write access to them is super fast.
 The lifetime of that variable is equal to the thread's lifetime.

 ```c
 int var;